 Prior to execution of a grant agreement as a result of this RFA, a recipient must be in compliance with tax requirements as established in the District of Columbia.
 Each applicant must submit a current Certificate of Clean Hands from the District of Columbia Office of Tax and Revenue (OTR).
 A Certificate of Clean Hands can be requested via OTR's online portal, https://mytax.dc.gov/.
 DBH requires that the submitted Certificate of Clean Hands reflect a date within a 60-day period immediately preceding the application's submission.
 Self-Certification and Certificates of Good Standing will not be accepted.

-I. IRS Tax-Exempt Determination Letter (for Non-Profits Only)
+I. IRS Tax-Exempt Determination Letter (for nonprofits only) (not counted in page limit)